28 Up Against the Wall

 It focused it’s intelligence gathering efforts on what was happening there.

-It would take half a century to uncover it’s role in the leadup to Pinochet’s murderous military putsch.
+It would take half a century to uncover ASIS’s role in the leadup to Pinochet’s murderous military putsch.

 One that, unlike Hitler’s beer hall putsch, would be successful because of the Empire’s backing.
 Drawing the necessary connection led me toan important understanding.
 I concluded the Jakarta Method applied to Latin America meant the atrocity I had learned about a decade earlier had come full circle.
 It was a most vicious one.